MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 refractionTex += distortion;
 ```

-This distortion might be a little strong by default so we’ll use the uniform we previously declared as ''%%WaveStrength%%'' in order to lesser a bit the distortion.
+This distortion might be a little strong by default so we’ll use the uniform we previously declared as <b>`WaveStrength`</b> in order to lesser a bit the distortion.

-==== Moving the waves ====
+### Moving the waves

-The way we are going get the water to look like it’s moving, is //using an offset// for where we sample the Distortion Map.
-We’ve already declared that, which is the ''%%MoveFactor%%'' and we’re going to change this offset over time.
+The way we are going get the water to look like it’s moving, is *using an offset* for where we sample the Distortion Map.
+We’ve already declared that, which is the <b>`MoveFactor`</b> and we’re going to change this offset over time.

-To achieve this effect, we add the //MoveFactor// to the //X// component of the texture coordinates and sample the distortion map.
-Afterward, we perform a //second sampling// for the //Y// component, applying an additional distortion in a //different direction//.
+To achieve this effect, we add the *MoveFactor* to the *X* component of the texture coordinates and sample the distortion map.
+Afterward, we perform a *second sampling* for the *Y* component, applying an additional distortion in a *different direction*.
 This process enhances the realism of the distortion effect, creating a more dynamic appearance.

 ```csharp
 float2 distortedTexCoords = tex2D(distortionSampler, float2(input.TextureCoordinates.x +